Victim of Financial Fraud? Call Now

 Financial Professionals and Regulators

 Retail investors reasonably turn to their investment professionals for their expertise.
-Investors who work with a financial advisor pay a percentage of their assets under management (AUM), and that fee covers the investment advisor’s efforts to ensure that their customer’s portfolio generates revenue.
-The commissions and fees should ensure that the Registered Investment Adviser (RIA) or broker strives to do an excellent job.
-Securities attorneys routinely see cases where the investment adviser did not perform their duties and simply collected a fee, or in even more damaging cases, placed their investor’s portfolio in overly risky or illiquid investments.
+Investors who work with a financial advisor pay a percentage of their assets under management (AUM).
+This fee covers the advisor’s efforts to ensure their customers’ portfolios generate returns.
+Commissions and fees should ensure that the Registered Investment Adviser (RIA) or broker strives to deliver excellent service.
+Securities attorneys routinely see cases where the investment adviser failed to perform their duties and simply collected a fee, or, in even more damaging cases, placed their investor’s portfolio in overly risky or illiquid investments.

-An investor might discover too late that they cannot sell their shares, or that the shares have dramatically decreased in value.
-Unscrupulous financial professionals may select these products because of a conflict of interest – the investment product comes with either a significant commission for them or revenue-sharing for the brokerage firm.
+An investor might discover too late that they cannot sell their shares or that the shares have declined significantly in value.
+Unscrupulous financial professionals may select these products because of a conflict of interest: the investment product offers either a significant commission for them or revenue sharing for the brokerage firm.
 Financial incentives for investment professionals to recommend unsuitable products are surprisingly common.

 Does It Matter What Type of Investment Professional I Have?

 Many investment professionals are registered as both RIAs and brokers.
-There are a few differences between how these types of financial professionals are regulated.
+There are a few differences between investors’types of financial professionals that are regulated.
 RIAs are fiduciaries, which means they have a legal obligation to recommend investments that are in their investor’s best interest.
-Brokers are not technically fiduciaries but are still required by regulators to only recommend investments that fit their customers’ risk tolerance and financial goals.
+Brokers are not technically fiduciaries, but regulators still require them to recommend investments that align with their customers’ risk tolerance and financial goals.

 If you are not sure what type of financial professional you have, look them up on BrokerCheck or Investment Adviser Public Disclosure (IAPD) using their broker CRD number.
 Their online record will also reveal any investor disputes or regulatory actions.